Dasharo/docs/docs/transparent-validation/ASRock-SPC741D8/presale-assembly-and-validation.md

     The picture above showcases:

-    - leaver in the lock position (marked with green arrow),
+    - lever in the lock position (marked with green arrow),
     - the logic level switch set to 3.3V (marked with a red arrow),
     - the programmer type and version were highlighted in yellow.